Pranjalidamdhar2004/mython/README.md

 # mython
-This is my first project
+This is my first repository